 Free of carbon dioxide.

 A globally recognized measure of safer, more sustainable products made for the circular economy.
-Our Eco Denim is a Cradle to Cradle Certified® Gold Dylan fabric based on criteria including material health, material reutilization, renewable energy and carbon management, water stewardship, and social fairness.
+The Ecru and Black colorways of our Eco Denim are Cradle to Cradle Certified® Gold certified fabric based on criteria including material health, material reutilization, renewable energy and carbon management, water stewardship, and social fairness.

 When a forest is cleared out of its natural habitat (trees, vegetation, etc.) and transformed into cleared land for purposes of turning the wilderness into space for mankind to build on or otherwise develop.
 This can contribute to increasing greenhouse gas emissions, increase in soil erosion, polluting the waterways and disrupting the water cycle and a decrease in biodiversity.

 Guaranteed wood pulp is not genetically manipulated.